No Class Action

 Austria is in the process of implementing Directive (EU) 2020/1828 on representative actions for the protection of the collective interests of consumers.

 It is the intention of the Austrian lawmakers to provide an expansive tool for consumers to seek redress as provided by Directive (EU) 2020/1828, leading to a remarkably changed landscape in the civil procedural law, as well as substantive tort law provisions, in particular, a revised interruption of the statute of limitations.
 Even though the details of the new regulations are not yet clear, it is fair to assume that the benefits to, and the leverage of, parties seeking redress for damages who are eligible to participate in such a collective redress action will be monumental.
-Affected parties seeking to bring an action now, may wish to consider waiting for the implementation of this new law – unless time bar forces sooner action.
-Conversely, defendants who wish to avoid being sued under the claimant-friendly new regime might consider ways to create lis pendens in advance of the effectiveness of the new law.
+Affected parties seeking to bring an action now, may wish to consider waiting for the implementation of this new law – unless time bar forces earlier action.
+Conversely, defendants who wish to avoid being sued under the new claimant-friendly regime might consider ways to create lis pendens in advance of the effectiveness of the new law.

-Videoconferencing in the Past
+Videoconferencing Before the Pandemic

-Videoconferencing since COVID-19
+Videoconferencing Since COVID-19

 Management of Physical Hearings